 Where Can I Buy a Nissan Extended Warranty?

 When choosing any vehicle, either for personal or commercial use, two of the most important aspects include:

-- after-sales services provided by the dealer or third-party provider, commonly referred to as an extended auto warranty.
+- after-sales services provided by the dealer or third-party provider

 This is because Nissan’s factory “bumper-to-bumper warranty” is only applicable during the validity of the given warranty period.
 Of course, knowing the terms of most manufacturer’s warranties helps, which is typically 3-years or 36,000-miles.